Top 5 Google Ads Best Practices for 2025

 • Which bidding strategies have worked best for you?

-Even when Google Ads Search campaigns were at the heights of their popularity, and we had plenty of keyword data to work with, I focused on understanding the customers’ keyword journeys:
+Even when Google Ads Search campaigns were at the heights of their popularity, and we had plenty of keyword data, I focused on understanding the customers’ keyword journeys:

 How do your customers use keywords at different touchpoints in their purchasing journey?

-With the new types of campaigns we run these days (from Discovery to Performance Max), the question has expanded.
-In addition to keywords, you should look at their entire journey; the websites they visit, their discussions on social media, and more.
+With the new types of campaigns we run these days, the question has expanded.
+In addition to keywords, look at their entire journey: the websites they visit, their social media discussions, and more.

 In light of new match types, you have to either: